MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 *Uses custom-built authentication system, hashing and salting passwords with BCrypt.*

 In the first example, the quality of the login process is ambiguous.
-The second example describes a specific feature that makes the site sound more intesting, and suggests that the designer is a capable developer.
+The second example describes a specific feature that makes the site sound more interesting, and suggests that the designer is a capable developer.

 *Caution:*